Sales glossary

 While every company tweaks the recipe, the core ingredients of a solid lead management process usually look like this:

-2. Lead Enrichment: This is where modern tools shine.
-Instead of asking a prospect for 20 data points, you use software (like Topo) to automatically fill in the blanks—company size, tech stack, and funding data.
+• 2.
+Lead Enrichment: This is where modern tools shine.
+Instead of asking a prospect for 20 data points, you use data sources like Topo to automatically fill in the blanks—company size, tech stack, and funding data.

-5. Lead Nurturing: If they aren't ready to buy today, you don't delete them.
-You keep the conversation going with relevant content until they are ready.
+• 5.
+Lead Nurturing: If they aren't ready to buy today, you don't delete them.
+You run nurture sequences until they are ready.

 Lead Management vs. CRM: What’s the Difference?